Kevin O'Brien (cricketer): International breakthrough

 Kevin O'Brien represented Ireland in the Under-19s World Cup of 2004 in which he made 241 runs to help his country reach the Plate Semi-Final before being defeated by Australia Under-19s.
 The following year he played for the MCC Young Cricketers.

-In June 2006 he made his One Day International debut in Ireland's inaugural ODI game, against England in Belfast.
+In June 2006, he made his One Day International debut in Ireland's inaugural ODI game, against England in Belfast.
 Bowling first he took 1 for 47 off his 10 overs as England managed 301.
 His wicket came off his first delivery and was that of captain Andrew Strauss who was caught at square leg by Andre Botha.
 Batting at number 8, O'Brien made 35 from 48 balls but Ireland fell 38 runs short.

-Taking part in Ireland's disappointing World Cricket League campaign in Kenya, O'Brien was one of the success stories.
+In Ireland's disappointing World Cricket League campaign in Kenya, O'Brien was one of the success stories.
 In their second game of the tournament, against Bermuda, O'Brien took his career best figures of 2 for 38 by taking the wickets of middle order batsmen David Hemp and Lionel Cann.
 In the chase he made 54, his maiden ODI half century and helped his side win with 8 balls to spare.
 When Ireland made 284 batting first against Kenya in the following game it was O'Brien who made half of the runs.
 His innings of 142 was the highest ever by an Irish batsman and was made off 128 balls, containing 10 fours and 6 sixes.
 Ireland then took on Canada and O'Brien continued his good form with the bat by making his 3rd consecutive score of fifty plus with a composed 52.
 The final game of the tournament came against the Netherlands and despite failing with the bat he took 2 wickets.
 He finished as the second top scorer in the League with 263 runs at 52.80.